What is CFT?

 -

-The intricate craniosacral fascial system originates in the body's core around the brain and spinal cord and extends through the fascial web.
-A healthy system allows for the free flow of cerebrospinal fluid from the brain, down the spine, to the sacrum, and into the fascia.
+The Craniosacral Fascial System originates in the body's core around the brain and spinal cord, and extends through the fascial web.

-Additional traumas can look like a difficult birth, surgery, accidents, falls, concussions, dental work/orthodontics, and emotional trauma.
+Other traumas to take into consideration are a surgery, accidents, falls, concussions, dental work/orthodontics, and emotional trauma.
 Damage to the craniosacral fascial system can affect the flow of cerebrospinal fluid which helps nourish and detoxify the body and brain.
 It can also limit range of motion and cause a host of other ailments.

 -